ShivamKSah/Simon-Game/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

-## 🙏 Acknowledgments

-- Inspired by the timeless Simon Game.
-- Special thanks to the jQuery community for their incredible contributions.

 ---

 Enjoy playing the Simon Game!
 If you have any feedback or questions, feel free to open an issue or reach out to me on [GitHub](https://github.com/ShivamKSah).
 Let's see how far you can get!